How to write a meeting agenda: A step-by-step guide

 1. Identify objectives for the meeting

 The first consideration you should make when developing a meeting agenda is whether the objectives of the meeting can be achieved in a different, more effective way.
-The clearer the purpose, the swifter the decision-making.
+The clearer a meeting’s purpose, the more efficient the decision-making.

 2. Ask for input early

-3. Break meetings down into standalone items with clear goals
+3. Break meetings down into standalone items with clear goals, framed as questions

 As the old saying goes: How do you eat an elephant?
 One bite at a time.
 The same is true for meetings.
 Meeting agendas help leaders to break meetings down into standalone items, not only making them more digestible, but also helping give a clear structure to meetings.